 Drop-in tours are available on Thursdays through Mondays, but reservations for smaller groups are also accepted during other days throughout the week.

 Metcalf Park is a public park in Kingman, Arizona, where community members come to relax and enjoy the fresh air.

-The compact green space features benches for those who want some peace of mind and grills for cooking up food with family and friends.
+The compact green space features benches for those who want peace of mind and grills for cooking food with family and friends.

 It also has many great amenities like a playground area that’s perfect for children ages three to six years old, making it easy enough so they can have fun while still being safe!